Therapists in the UK

 WHO SHOULD OWN THIS PROGRAM?

-The Tinnitus Reduction CD Program has helped thousands of individuals reduce the distress associated with tinnitus.
+The Tinnitus Reduction CD + DVD Program has helped thousands of individuals reduce the distress associated with tinnitus.
 In most cases, when individuals utilize the Tinnitus Reduction Program as part of a multi-modality approach to tinnitus reduction they experience long term improvement.

 Your CD program includes three hours of up to date information about how to reduce the volume and distress of your tinnitus.
 This portion of the program is updated regularly.